 This was easily my biggest dilemma in making this decision.

-Looking purely at how positively (or negatively) this would affect my cash flow – there wasn't much of an upside to this decision.
-AT MOST, I might be able to increase rent anywhere from $25-$50 per month (if at all), so no matter what… it would take many years for me to recoup this cost.
+Looking purely at how positively (or negatively) this would affect my cash flow, there wasn't much of an upside to this decision.
+AT MOST, I might be able to increase rent anywhere from $25-$50 per month (if at all).
+So no matter what, it would take many years for me to recoup this cost.

-As such, unless new windows are an ABSOLUTE necessity (e.g. – if the windows are broken or don't meet the city code), it's pretty easy for most landlords to just say “no” to this kind of investment.
+As such, unless new windows are an ABSOLUTE necessity (e.g., if the windows are broken or don't meet the city code), it's pretty easy for most landlords to just say “no” to this kind of investment.

 - Better windows almost always add significant energy savings, which ultimately saves money for whoever is paying the heating/cooling bill.

-- Better windows will make a property more desirable – which could potentially give a landlord better options in tenants.
+- Improved windows will make a property more desirable, which could give a landlord better options for tenants.

 In the end, I was pretty happy with the new windows in this rental unit.
 The property looks a lot better (windows can make a surprising improvement on a property's aesthetic appearance), everyone at the company was very easy to work with, and I even got a discount when I informed them that this was a rental property.

 But beyond all that—when I look at these new windows purely from a dollars and cents standpoint—was I able to justify the cost of this investment?

-Given the cost of this project (approximately $11,000 – after getting some landlord discounts), I would have to increase rent by $25 per month in both units, and then collect this higher rent for 20 years (and then totally ignore the time value of money) in order to be “made whole” again.
+Given the cost of this project (approximately $11,000, after getting some landlord discounts), I would have to increase rent by $25 per month in both units and then collect this higher rent for 20 years (and then totally ignore the time value of money) in order to be “made whole” again.

-In my situation, other than the ‘warm fuzzies' I got from seeing the improvements to the property, there weren't a lot of compelling reasons to do this from a cashflow standpoint.
+In my situation, other than the “warm fuzzies” I got from seeing the improvements to the property, there weren't a lot of compelling reasons to do this from a cash flow standpoint.